 High End Quality vs Everything Custom

-You have two choices when you are doing a high end apartment renovation, you can do custom work or you can do high end non custom.
+You have two choices when you are doing a high end apartment renovation: you can do custom work, or you can do high-end non custom.
 People always assume custom is better.
-In many cases this is true but it depends on the custom company and product.
-I have seen some disappointing custom kitchens and some spectacular ones.
+In many cases this is true, but it depends on the company and product.
+I have seen some disappointing custom kitchens, as well as some spectacular ones.
 There are also a lot of very high end kitchen cabinet companies that you can look at.

 Almost Anything Can Be Custom

-When it comes to things like millwork (cabinets), doors, even sinks can be custom made.
+Nearly anything can be custom made: millwork (cabinets), doors, even sinks can be custom made.
 You should discuss this with your team and understand the differences.
 If something is custom and the price is unusually low, I would stay away from it.
 There are plenty of low quality custom companies.
-If you are going to spend the money on custom make sure it is high quality and worth it.
+If you are going to spend the money on custom, make sure it is high quality and worth it.
 Otherwise, you can find lots of good manufacturers out there.

 The picture below is of a kitchen in a Tribeca Loft, with simple custom white cabinets.